nokia/vscode-ttcn3/CONTRIBUTING.md

 to report the Problem.
 If you're not sure if it's a bug or not, start by asking on the mailing list [ntt@groups.io](mailto:ntt@groups.io).

+## Building the extension

+Install dependencies:

+    npm install

+Create package:

+    vsce package

 ## Pull Requests

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b my-branch-name`
-0. Make your change and remember to add tests
+0. Make your change and remember to add tests (if possible)
-0. Build the project locally and run local tests
+0. Build the project locally and run local tests (if there are any)
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.